DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-03-24-financial-incentives-for-ancient-languages-courses.md

 ## Adding ancient languages to the list of subjects

-We added Latin, Ancient Greek and Ancient Hebrew in the available list of subjects in the service, ensuring that:
+We added Latin, Ancient Greek and Ancient Hebrew to the available list of subjects in the service, ensuring that:

-- the new policy was reflected on the Publish service and the financial incentive information was included for the relevant courses
+- the service reflected the new policy, and relevant courses included financial incentive information for the relevant courses
-- the ancient language financial incentive information was distributed correctly to Find, Manage and Register
+- we distributed the ancient language financial incentive information correctly to Find, Manage and Register
 - candidates were made aware of the new financial incentive for ancient languages
-- uneccessary burden on our developers and support team was removed
+- we removed the unnecessary burden on our developers and support team

 ## Getting in touch with providers

-In January 2022, we emailed the 15 providers who offered Classics courses to tell them that we could update the course information to reflect the financial incentive policy (if their course was made up of at least 50% ancient languages).
+In January 2022, we emailed the 15 providers who offered Classics courses to tell them that we could update the course information to reflect the financial incentive policy (if their course included at least 50% ancient languages).

 {{ appEmail({
   subject: "Reminder: we need more information about your Classics course",